zulfiqaralimir/IELTS/Writing/Format and Preparation.md

+Key Strategies:
+Use
+* Cause and Effec
+* Pairs of Word
+* Synonmys and Antonyms
+* Phrases Types
+* Sentence Structures
+* Adjective and Adverbs
+* Data Driven
+* Key Words / Phrases

 # Discussion Essay: The Effectiveness of Advertising
 The type of writing for this prompt is a discussion essay.
 A discussion essay presents multiple viewpoints on an issue, discusses the evidence for and against each viewpoint, and provides the writer's own opinion.